 - A. Applicable Process: To the extent the College offers an informal resolution process through other policies or procedures applicable to the parties, the parties may request that the Lead Title IX Coordinator refer the matter to the Informal Resolution process.
 This may be done at any time prior to a determination of responsibility set forth above. - B. Conditions: The following conditions must be met for the Lead Title IX Coordinator to refer the matter for informal resolution: - 1.
-The Lead Title IX Coordinator determines that the matter is appropriate for informal resolution; - The matter does not involve allegations that an employee sexually harassed a student; - 3.
+The Lead Title IX Coordinator determines that the matter is appropriate for informal resolution; - 2.
+The matter does not involve allegations that an employee sexually harassed a student; - 3.
 The Lead Title IX Coordinator provides written notice to the parties of - i.
-The allegations; - The requirements of the informal resolution process, including any circumstances that might preclude the parties from resuming the process described herein; - The process to challenge the appointment of an informal resolution facilitator due to a conflict of interest or bias; - iv. the consequences of participation in informal resolution, including any records that could be created, maintained or shared; - v. the right to withdraw from the informal resolution process at any time prior to reaching agreement. - 4.
-The Lead Title IX Coordinator has obtained voluntary written consent to informal resolution from all parties. - C. Effect: If the conditions have been met and the parties' consent to participation in the informal resolution process, any proceedings initiated herein shall be suspended unless the Lead Title IX Coordinator determines that doing so would put others at risk.
+The allegations; - ii.
+The requirements of the informal resolution process, including any circumstances that might preclude the parties from resuming the process described herein; - iii.
+The process to challenge the appointment of an informal resolution facilitator due to a conflict of interest or bias; - iv. the consequences of participation in informal resolution, including any records that could be created, maintained or shared; - v. the right to withdraw from the informal resolution process at any time prior to reaching agreement.